hasanissa25/RISK-Global-Domination/README.md

 * A Java program to remove an element from a specific index from an array.
 * In our situation, it handles removing a country from an array.

+#### Continent
+* Represents the continents in the map.
+* A continent is a collection of countries.
+* Holding a continent provides a bonus number of troops at the start of a new players turn.

+#### Coordinate
+* This class is an x and y coordinate that represents the position of a country on the map.

+#### Edge
+* A direct path between two countries, known as an “edge”.
+* An edge is used in graphs, to connect to the source vertex and the target vertex.
+* In our code, we are identifying countries that are neighbouring each other, by checking if they have an edge between them.

 ## The Readme

 ### The rest of the deliverbles